oras-project/oras-www/docs/CLI/3_manifest_config.md

 Additionally, the latest version of `dockerd` recognizes OCI manifests and does not verify the OCI config media type.

-## Push / Pull Config via CLI
+## Push / Pull config

 As mentioned in the beginning of this doc, the manifest config is not used by `oras` and is not worth pulling in most scenarios.
-However, it is still possible to push pullable config with the `oras` CLI by leveraging [Manifest Annotations](annotations.md).
+However, it is still possible to push pullable config with the `oras` CLI by leveraging [Manifest Annotations](./4_manifest_annotations.md).

 ```
 $ cat config.json